This article was updated in April 2023.

 Artificial intelligence (AI) started as a concept decades ago.
-In the early days, only scientific researchers and maybe handfuls of engineers spent time thinking about it.
+In the early days, only scientific researchers and maybe handfuls of engineers spent time thinking about the value of AI.
 These days, most of us hear about AI daily—a quick Google search of the term yields over 1 billion results.
 But what does AI mean for digital marketers, and how can we use it to create compelling experiences that attract customers?

 Research from WP Engine and Dr. Chris Brauer from The University of London set out to answer that question.
 Their research combined perspectives from subject matter experts, with survey results from 200 UK enterprise respondents and 1,000 consumers in the United Kingdom.
 The report, The Value of Values: Building better digital experiences with AI, makes it clear that success requires brands to balance personalization with privacy.
 Company values and the value of AI itself are directly linked to one another.

 There’s reason to be excited for the potential that AI brings.
 It’s clear it will continue to help marketers derive more insights from ever-increasing volumes of data.
 But AI comes with some inherent risks.
 While 57.6% of survey respondents believed AI will ultimately have a positive impact on the world, 41.8% expressed concern about bias.
 Other reasons for concern include an overreliance on AI, and many concerns for how customer data is stored and used.

 The human component of AI and its implementation, however, will play an increasingly important role in helping to address bias and to mitigate those concerns.
 It’s also why trust between brands and their customers will reach new levels of importance.

-Besides trust, privacy and security are key components of the discussion around AI.
+Besides trust, privacy and security are key components of the discussion around the value of AI.
 A growing number of digital marketers are wrestling with how best to use AI in their quest to create more personalized, meaningful experiences for customers.
 WP Engine’s research makes it clear that to be successful, brands need to balance the power of AI solutions with the level of trust they build with their customers.
 Doing it right means making progress in each of the following ways: